 As you can see, there are a lot of targeting options so think about it in advance and really make sure you’re selecting the right targeting options that will fit your buyer personas in order to increase qualified leads.

 7. Try A/B Testing to Learn How You Can Optimize Your Ads.

-LinkedIn Sponsored InMail ads allow you to A/B test your campaigns.
+LinkedIn Message Ads allow you to A/B test your campaigns.
 This is a feature you should always take advantage of.
-When A/B testing, be sure you only test one variable at a time (this is best practices for A/B testing in general and not just for LinkedIn Sponsored InMail).
+When A/B testing, be sure you only test one variable at a time.

 For instance, you can test two different CTAs or two different headlines, but don’t test both at once.
-If you do, you won't be able to identify which variable most impacting the ad’s performance.
+If you do, you won't be able to identify which variable had the biggest impact on the ad’s performance.

 Run A/B tests for about a week or two, and then use the insights to help optimize your ad.

-8. Use Analytics to Continue to Improve Your LinkedIn Sponsored InMail Ads.
+8. Use Analytics to Continue to Improve Your LinkedIn Message Ads.